RYRY1002/NewProjectTemplate-old/README.md

   - 3 Samples per pixel
 * Uses Ray Traced Shadows
   - Sun and Moon cast shadows with 5 samples per pixel, everything else has 1 sample per pixel.
-* Scene clearing is disabled by default
-  - This is slightly faster, but can cause artifacts if you have a transparent sky.
-  - Please disable if you notice any artifacts as a result of this setting.